-For further information about the default icons, refer to section entitled Engine 4.4.2 in this manual.
-Depending upon module configuration, the icons displayed and their functions may differ from the default.
+For further information about the default icons, refer to the Engine section 4.4.2 in this manual.
+Depending upon module configuration, the icons displayed, and their functions may differ from the default.
 An example of icon configuration is shown: